AriFordsham/GHCWiki/generics-propositional-equality.md

 After observing that `Datatype` is essentially just `KnownSymbol x KnownSymbol` we can ask the question:

+>
-"Can we distill a type-level equality witness from `Datatype` constraints?"
+> Can we distill a type-level equality witness from `Datatype` constraints?

 Unsurprisingly the answer is "yes". `GHC.Generics` could provide a function